-- The covered Participant shall hold recovery proceeds in trust for the Plan and the Plan shall have a lien on any proceeds of a recovery. - The Plan shall be subrogated and will succeed to any covered person's right of recovery from a third party for the amount of actual expenses paid by the Plan, as well as future medical expenses not yet incurred, which are related directly to the injury or illness and are the responsibility of a third party.
+- The covered Participant shall promptly notify the Plan of any claim against or recovery from the third parties. - The covered Participant shall cooperate in every necessary way to help the Plan enforce its right to pursue and collect from the third party. - The covered Participant shall hold recovery proceeds in trust for the Plan and the Plan shall have a lien on any proceeds of a recovery. - The Plan shallbe subrogated and will succeed to any covered person's right of recovery from a third party for the amount of actual expenses paid by the Plan, as well as future medical expenses notyet incurred, which are related directly to the injury or illness and are the responsibility of a third party.

-The covered Participant will reimburse the Plan as explained below:
+The covered Participant will reimburse the Planas explained below:

 - When the covered Participant has received payment from the third party, as a result of judgment, settlement, or otherwise, the covered Participant will first reimburse the Plan for the amount of actual expenses paid.
 An agreement pertaining to a fair present value payment or trust account to cover future medical expenses will be established by the Plan and the covered Participant in the event of a lump sum award or settlement of a claim for future medical expenses.
-In the absence of such an agreement, the Plan will exclude coverage for future medical expenses related to the injury or illness up to the amount of the award. - The right of reimbursement of the Plan comes first even if a covered Participant is not paid for all of his claim for damages against the other person or organization or if the payment he receives is for, or is described as for, his damages (such as for personal injuries) for other health care expenses or if the covered Participant recovering money is a minor. - The Plan will be reimbursed subject to reduction equal to the Plan's pro rata share of the attorneys' fees and costs incurred by the covered Participant in obtaining the recovery.
+In the absence of such an agreement, the Plan will exclude coverage for future medical expenses related to the injury or illness up to the amount of the award. - The right of reimbursement of the Plancomes first even if a covered Participant is not paid for all of his claim for damages against the other person or organization or if the payment he receives is for, or is described as for, his damages (such as for personal injuries) for other health care expenses or if the covered Participant recovering money is a minor. - The Plan will be reimbursed subject to reduction equal to the Plan's pro rata share of the attorneys' fees and costs incurred by the covered Participant in obtaining the recovery.
 In no event will the Plan pay more than 33 percent of the Plan's recovery in attorney's fees. - Should a covered Participant refuse or fail, for any reason, to pursue his rights, then the Plan will have the right to initiate an action as subrogee in the covered Participant's name or in the Plan's name, at the Plan's election, to recover eligible charges provided under the Plan, and the covered Participant will cooperate fully in the pursuit of any such action. - The covered Participant will, on request, execute and deliver whatever documents or whatever else the Plan determines is necessary to carry out the provisions of this section.